monome/docs/docs/norns/index.md

 - user: `we`
 - password: `sleep`

+You can also SFTP into the device to manage the filesystem, as shown in [this guide](./sftp).

 Without WIFI, you can connect to norns via USB-UART by connecting the power cable to your computer.
 On Mac/linux do:

 `screen /dev/tty.usb(tab) 115200`